September, 09 2019 – Grenoble Intake

 - Innovation Management

-The integrative case marks the conclusion of the taught part of the program, with a broad-based business case or cases over a 15-hour period.
+- The integrative case marks the conclusion of the taught part of the program, with a broad-based business case or cases over a 15-hour period.
 This is an opportunity for students to display what they have acquired during the taught part of the program by analyzing the case from different functional areas.
-Please see the syllabus details for the specific format of your integrative case, as the timing and delivery of this module varies according to the instructor and type of integrative case used.

 Global Management Challenge